 Wash and snap off the tough ends of the asparagus.
 Cut into one inch pieces on the diagonal.
 Place about 1/2 cup of water in a small saucepan.
 Put the asparagus in the pan, heat until water boils.
 Cover and cook for one minute.
 Remove from heat.
 Asparagus should be bright green.
 Drain off hot water and pour cool water into the pan.
 Drain again and place asparagus in the bowl with the cooked orzo.
 Cut the tomatoes in half and add to the bowl with the orzo and asparagus.
 Add one half cup of the chopped chives and the grated lemon rind.

-In a large measuring cup, Mix all of the dressing ingredients with a whisk, or place in a blender, or use an immersion blender and pulse until ingredients are blended well.
+Mix all of the dressing ingredients with a whisk, or place in a blender, or use an immersion blender and pulse until ingredients are blended well.